Dividing and Conquering Household Chores

 As parents, we get into a habit of just doing things ourselves because it is more efficient and done correctly.
 However, if kids are given the chance to do some of these tasks, they may surprise you.
-Helping with chores at an early age teaches children responsibility.
-The American Academy of Pediatrics has provided these useful tips for getting your kids on board.
+Dividing and conquering household chores at an early age teaches children responsibility.
+The American Academy of Pediatrics has provided these useful tips for getting your kids to help with chores.

 1. Carefully spell out the tasks your child must perform.
 Make sure your child understands what is expected of him or her on a daily and a weekly basis.
 Star charts or chore lists posted on the refrigerator should clearly show what your expectations are and serve as a helpful reminder of what needs to be done without you having to remind them.
 With a school-age child, particularly one who has not taken on responsibilities before, you should introduce one new task at a time; if you spring a long list on them, they will probably fail, get discouraged and rebel.
 In other words, be more specific- instead of saying “clean your room”- say “put your clothes in the closet, books on the shelf, toys in the toy box and make your bed.”